GigaSpaces-ProfessionalServices/CSM-Magic-Tools/GS-CsvLoader/README.md

 ## 1. Create a pojo based on the csv header

-1. build the maven project:
-   `./build.sh`

-2. edit generate-pojo-from-csv-header.sh and set the following to fit your needs:<br>
+1. edit generate-pojo-from-csv-header.sh and set the following to fit your needs:<br>
    `export PACKAGE="com.gs.csm.data"`<br>
    `export POJO_OUTPUT_DIRECTORY="src/main/java"`<br>
    `export POJO_NAME="myNewPojo"`<br>
    `export CSV_FILE="src/main/resources/ibm.us.csv"`<br>

-3. `./generate-pojo-from-csv-header.sh`
+2. `./generate-pojo-from-csv-header.sh`

-4. the new pojo will be created in the POJO_OUTPUT_DIRECTORY.
+3. The new pojo will be created in the POJO_OUTPUT_DIRECTORY.

 **Note:**<br>
 The pojo will be created with default String properties for other types (Date,Int...), please modify the new pojo and change properties types

 ## 2. Load the csv data to Space

-1. build the maven project:
-      `./build.sh`
-2. edit import-csv-to-gs.sh and set the following to fit your needs:<br>
+1. edit import-csv-to-gs.sh and set the following to fit your needs:<br>
    `export GS_LOOKUP_GROUPS=15.5.0`<br>
    `export GS_LOOKUP_LOCATORS=localhost`<br>
    `export GS_SPACE_NAME=demo`<br>